The challenges of insuring older apartment buildings in BC

 In order to understand what drives up insurance rates, let’s take a look at some of the factors that underwriters consider when providing insurance for older apartment buildings:

 What makes your insurance more expensive?

 There is commonly a lack of updating in older apartment buildings, which is a concern from both a property and liability perspective.
 Examples include inadequate fire extinguishers on premises, poor lighting, and inadequate emergency facilities.
-Electricals in older buildings with fuses and not having being upgraded to “S” type fuses at a minimum is also a common issue.
-Roofs, heating, and plumbing are other key building areas which insurers expect to be updated.
+Electricals in older buildings with fuses and not having been upgraded to “S” type fuses at a minimum is also a common issue.
+Roofs, heating, and plumbing are other key building areas that insurers expect to be updated.

-Losses due to water damage are common in apartment buildings, and are often due to human error.
+Losses due to water damage are common in apartment buildings and are often due to human error.
 However, as buildings get older so do the pipes and if these are not updated, water damage losses can quickly become apparent.
 Insurers are also aware that water damage losses caused by appliance failures, such as dishwashers and washing machines, tend to increase in older buildings, as inspections and maintenance are often not carried out in a timely manner.
 Read a previous article on this topic.

 Additionally, brokers are often advised that older buildings have been seismically upgraded.
 However, when we review the engineering reports, in many cases we see that the buildings have been upgraded for the preservation of life, not preservation of property.
 That is, the building will withstand an earthquake and allow residents to vacate the building safely, but likely be structurally damaged enough that it will need to be torn down and rebuilt.
 These types of buildings will be seen as less desirable risks by insurers.